-A pump track has at least 400-600 square meters necessary for a functional layout.
-For smaller areas, compact designs are possible starting at 300 square meters, while larger projects can cover up to 2000 square meters.
+A pump track has at least 500-1000 square meters needed for a functional job.
+For the smallest sites, compact designs are possible starting from 300 square meters, while larger projects can cover up to 3000 square meters.
 The exact space depends on your target audience, budget, and desired capacity.

 What are the minimum dimensions for a pump track?